ganbarodigital/ts-lib-error-reporting/README.md

 export function extractStackFromCaught(e: any): string;
 ```

-Use `extractStackFromError()` in your `catch` block, to get the `.stack` property of the caught value.
+Use `extractStackFromError()` in your `catch` block, to get the stack trace of the caught value.
 If the caught value doesn't have a `.stack` property, we return an empty string.

+The first line of any NodeJS stack trace includes the `e.name` and `e.message` properties. `extractStackFromError()` strips that off, so that the string only contains stack frames.

 ## NPM Scripts